wiseman-timelord/Manage-Wsl-Distro/README.md

 # Manage-WSL-Distro
 Status: Alpha; it has already worked, but the overall usefulness of the program is being reviewed and logical supporting features added, while thats going on things are broken.
-Its so tedious, and getting in the way of other projects, it may have to go on hold, or I will forget what I was actually trying to do.
+Its tedious, I am stuck in trying to get GPT and claude to correctly split output from "wsl --list", through entire sessions, and getting in the way of other projects, this project is on hold, as I figured out how to install ubuntu, and must now attend to more important matters.
+Its all there below, just needs finishing.

 ### PLANNER:
 1. Issue: Instead of option 1, we should "List-WSLDistros" and display the current distro installs above the options on the menu, like...